akinwilson/kmlflow/app/README.md

 The scripts `deploy.sh` and `remove.sh` are used in tandem to deploy the katib and mlflow services locally on a kind cluster, and remove them respectively.
-The folders `katib/` and `mlflow/` contain the necessary `yaml` manifest files to provision these services, the `/minikube` folder and `/ingress` contains the `yaml` to deploy a local a kubernetes cluster and  allow ingress to to the apppliations through the localhost respectively.
+The folders `katib/`, `/minio` and `mlflow/` contain the necessary `yaml` manifest files to provision these services folder and `/ingress` contains the `yaml` to deploy a local a kubernetes cluster and  allow ingress to to the apppliations through the localhost respectively (this could be tidied up).

 ## Developer tools